*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 They are so much easier to use than a wheelbarrow.
-This is because the weight is evenly distributed over all 4 wheels.
+This is because the weight is evenly distributed over all 4 wheels, making them perfect over rough terrain as well as yards with slopes.
 Plus, you pull them along rather than push.
-Because of the 4 wheels, garden carts are also more stable and can generally take larger loads.
+As these carts have 4 wheels, garden carts are also more stable and can generally take larger loads.

 What Can You Use The Garden Cart For?